Disintegration Review: Dr. Jekyll and Mr. Hyde

 And while I was initially lured in by the unique and interesting premise, in the end I was left frustrated as no further depth is added.
 The questions asked during the game’s introduction were never answered, and I finished the campaign none the wiser to when I began.

 There was so much potential for Disintegration, like Halo before it, to be revolutionary.
 But due to the size of the studio, limited budget and scope of the game, the end result falls significantly short of the mark.
 Perhaps if Disintegration gets a sequel, then the game may reach its full potential.
-But in its current state Disintegration is not worth your money and most definitely not worth your time.
+But in its current state, and as the PVP is currently unplayable, Disintegration is not worth your money and most definitely not worth your time.

 Thank you for reading my Disintegration Review.
 Agree or disagree?
 Let me know in the comments or on my social media.

 Previous Review: Minecraft Dungeons